Robert Skov: International career

 In July 2016, Skov was included in the Denmark squad for the 2016 Summer Olympics.
 He made substitute appearances in two group-stage matches, against South Africa and Brazil, alongside a substitute appearance against Nigeria in the quarterfinals.
 During the group stage, he scored the winning goal in Denmark's 1–0 win over South Africa in the 69th minute.
 That goal scored by Skov, was ultimately the goal that secured Denmark's advance to the quarter finals.

 In May 2018 he was named in Denmark's preliminary 35-man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23.

 In March 2019 Skov was selected for the Denmark squad for the UEFA Euro 2020 qualifying tournament.
 He made his debut on 10 June 2019 in a Euro 2020 qualifier against Georgia, as a starter.

 In June 2020, he was included in the national team's bid for 2020 UEFA Euro, where the team unexpectedly reached the semi-finals.

 He was able to represent Spain because he was born in Marbella but he chose to represent Denmark instead.

 Player profile

 Skov is two footed, although his left foot is his main scoring weapon.
 He is a skilled winger who is renowned for taking on defenders and dribbling past them.
 He is also well known for scoring many goals and creating numerous assists.
 He is especially making a name for himself as a free kick specialist, by blasting in goals on a regular basis.
-So much so that Danish international player Christian Eriksen suggested that Skov would overtake him as being the number one free kick taker for the Danish national team.
+So much that Danish international player Christian Eriksen suggested that Skov would overtake him as being the number one free kick taker for the Danish national team.